 For all skills laboratory and clinical/practicum courses, students must attend 90% of scheduled lab and clinical/practicum hours to successfully pass course outcomes.
-If a student does not attend at least 90% of skills lab or clinical/practicum courses, the student may receive a failing grade in the course(s) and will be
+If a student does not attend at least 90% of skills lab or clinical/practicum courses, the student may be required to make up the missing time or may receive a failing grade in the course(s).
+Outcome will be determined on an individual basis.
+Students who receive a failing grade will be unable to progress in the Nursing Program.
+Faculty absences from courses will not count against the students.

-$unable\ to\ progress\ in\ the\ Nursing\ Program.\ Faculty\ absences\ from\ courses\ will\ not\ count\ against\ the\ students.$